stared/stared.github.io/content/blog/2024/11/dont-use-cosine-similarity/index.md

 Yes, there are two simple solutions.
 One is to add prompt to the text, so to put more weight on what wre care about.

 A simple example - let's have a cities.
+If someone asked if a city is similar to another one, I would ask "in which sense?".
+If we use raw embeddings, AI has no room for asking such questions.
+So, instead, of using embeddings, we can create prompts, like:

 - `Cousine in {city}`
 - `Size of {city}`